6 Steps for Creating a Successful Work Team

 Clearly Identify the Task at Hand

-If your task is nebulous, you will have a tough time knowing what skills you need to find.
+If your task is vague, you will have a tough time knowing what skills you need to find.
 You’re likely tempted to jump right in and hire people with the general skills that fit your overall department.
 (I need marketing people!
 I need creative people!)

 But to paraphrase an old adage, hire in haste, repent at leisure.
 If you start out with the wrong people, you'll regret it.